Binary Search

 What about a number in the list?
 We next search for 12.

-The middle element is
+- The middle remaining element is - L[5]=12.
+We found 12!

 This method requires fewer questions than the linear search.

 We can also implement the algorithm iteratively.
-Again, the key is to track the start
+Again, the key is to track the start and stop values.
+This allows us to narrow the range the result must reside in.

 Function binaryIterative(integer n, array pointer H, integer size)